Wampa842/MUPS_old/Assets/Scripts/PmxSharp/doc/material directives.md

 This will cause the material to be rendered after geometry (2000), but before alpha test materials (2450).

 ---
-### rendermode
+### **rendermode**
 	[rendermode opaque|cutout|fade|transparent]
-    [rendermode cutout|fade|transparent auto]
-This directive is executed before the material is created.
+    [rendermode cutout|fade|transparent auto <threshold>] This directive is executed before the material is created.
 It decides which render mode should be used for the material and chooses the preset accordingly.

 The first variant simply forces the importer to use the specified preset.

-The second variant, where the `auto` parameter is defined, makes the importer choose.
+The second variant, where the `auto` (and optionally `threshold`) parameter is defined, makes the importer choose.
 If the color isn't opaque, or the material has a texture and at least one pixel in it isn't opaque, it uses the preset specified in the second parameter.
 Otherwise it uses opaque.

+If the `threshold` parameter is defined, the opacity test will use the (alpha < threshold) condition, otherwise it will use (alpha < 1).

 **Warning:** automatic detection will cause the importer program to loop through all pixels in the texture.
 In the case of a 4096-by-4096 texture, that means almost 17 million pixels.
 Be mindful of performance if you want to use this.

+Default: the importer automatically chooses between opaque and transparent using the (alpha < 1) condition.

 Example:

-	[rendermode transparent auto]
+	[rendermode cutout auto 0.8]

-This will cause the importer to automatically choose between the opaque or transparent presets, which is the importer's default behaviour if the `rendermode` directive is not defined.
+This will cause the importer to automatically choose between the opaque or cutout presets where alpha below 0.4 is considered transparent.

 ## Example
 	This is a complete example of a PmxSharp material directive block.